zeek/spicy/doc/programming/parsing.rst

 ^^^^^^^^^^

 Spicy supports a ``switch`` construct as way to branch into one of several parsing alternatives.
-There are two variants of this, a explicit branch and one driving by look-ahead:
+There are two variants of this, an explicit branch and one driving by look-ahead:

 .. rubric:: Branch by expression